-12 Tablighi members from Bangladesh booked for Foreigners Act violation
+Tablighi members from Bangladesh booked for violation of Foreigners Act

-12 Tablighi members from Bangla booked for Foreigners Act violation

 Muzaffarnagar, Apr 04: An FIR has been registered against 12 Bangladeshi citizens who attended the Tablighi Jamaat congregation in Delhi last month and are now in administrative quarantine in UP's Shamli district, police said on Saturday.